paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

 ## Questions
 - we will need to either get NPB to compile with g++ or get fhv to work in C...
+  - probably easier to get NPB to compile with g++
 - seems like everything is written in C: likwid, NPB, etc... are we losing anything by requiring C++?
 Will we have to port this program to C someday?
+  - C is highly standardized: easy to interface with other languages
+  - we may need this someday but
 - Tom (of likwid) has enlisted my help improving the likwid documentation.
 Do you think this is a valuable use of my research hours?
 Should I spend a couple hours per week working on their documentation?